-Yes, if you’re working on a small project and only need a $50K, asking friends and relatives for money is fine.
+Yes, if you’re working on a small project and only need $50K, asking friends and relatives for money is fine.
 But involving people you know for larger projects can be tricky.
-(Need convincing?
-Watch the family dynamics in the movie Joy.)

 Modern entrepreneurship culture loves to harp on the statistic that nine out of every 10 businesses fail.
 But those numbers can be misleading as to the definition of failure.

 If you define failure as the inability to IPO, that’s one thing.
-Hanover advises instead to think of a successful company as one that gets a high valuation and decent payout, especially when weighing the option of how much equity to give up in exchange for investment.
+But you can also think of a successful company as one that gets a high valuation and decent payout, especially when weighing the option of how much equity to give up in exchange for investment.

 Yes, you want to get going on your amazing idea.
 So much so that you think going to college or getting a graduate degree is a waste of time.
 But be open to the opportunities that an education will offer.
 In business classes, you can learn about how to create a business plan, market your product or structure your company.

-And there are benefits outside the classroom as well.
-For example, Hanover says that the best place to meet business partners is at college or grad school.
-“Most companies have co-founders who met in school.”
+And there are benefits outside the classroom as well — including meeting potential business partners.
 You have the chance to both work and socialize with your fellow students, bouncing ideas around and seeing what resonates.
 Who knows?
 Your next great idea could come up during an all-nighter studying together.

 *Updated from an article originally published on October 15, 2021